demute/slightlight/README.md

 the signal chain.
 This should introduce fixed gain differences between the nodes and so it should be possible to model this with an rx-offset value [dBm] and a tx-offset value [dBm].
-To estimate these values, we can use the values in the log.strenghts file:
+To estimate these values, we can use the values in the log.strengths file:

 ```
 ./calibrate log.strengths calib.mdl